Mayeu/docker-postgres-dev/README.md

 ### POSTGRES\_ADDITIONAL\_DB

-In addition to the database created with the `POSTGRES_DB` environment variable, this image provide support to have any number of DB via the `POSTGRES_ADDITIONAL_DB`.
+In addition to the database created with the `POSTGRES_DB` environment variable, this image provides support to have any number of DB via the `POSTGRES_ADDITIONAL_DB`.

 Note that all the DB created like this will use the same user and password that